appneta/tcpreplay/docs/Win32Readme.txt

 - Enter into the Cygwin environment by clicking on the Cygwin icon

-- If you checked out the code from SVN, run the autogen.sh bootstrapper:
+- If you checked out the code from SVN, see Note 2 above and then run the autogen.sh bootstrapper:
 	./autogen.sh

-    NOTE: I have a lot of problems building tcpreplay from SVN.
-There's some weird issue with Autogen and files which creates phantom files on the file system and creates all kinds of problems.
-Hence, I *HIGHLY* recommend you grab a release tarball from the download page.

 - Configure tcpreplay:
-	./configure --with-libpcap=<path to winpcap> --enable-debug
+	./configure --enable-debug

-	Note: The winpcap developer pack needs to be accessible from the Cygwin environment.
-On my system, it's called /WpdPack, but due to how cygwin works, I have to use all lowercase: --with-libpcap=/wpdpack

 - Build tcpreplay:
 	make